The Carpet Crawlers

-"The Carpet Crawlers" is a song by the English progressive rock band Genesis, recorded for their sixth studio album The Lamb Lies Down on Broadway.
-Mike Rutherford and Tony Banks wrote most of the music, with the help of Peter Gabriel.
-Lyrically, the song tells the section of the album's story whereby Rael, the lead character, finds himself in a red carpeted corridor surrounded by kneeling people slowly crawling towards a wooden door.
+"The Carpet Crawlers" is a song written and performed by the English progressive rock band Genesis, recorded for their sixth studio album The Lamb Lies Down on Broadway.
+The song tells the section of the album's story where Rael, the lead character, finds himself in a red carpeted corridor surrounded by kneeling people crawling towards a wooden door.
 Rael dashes by them towards the door and goes through it.
 Behind the door is a table with a candlelit feast on it, and behind that, a spiral staircase that leads upwards out of sight.

 The complex symbolism of Peter Gabriel's lyrics has been interpreted as referring to the fertilisation journey or as describing a scene inspired by Gnosticism in which humanity is misled by the 'callers': instead of the promise of heaven, the carpet crawlers find death and rebirth to a hellish environment.

 The song was released in April 1975 as the album's second single under the title "The Carpet Crawlers".
-In 1995, Genesis re-recorded the song with producer Trevor Horn that featured Gabriel and Collins sharing lead vocals, released as "The Carpet Crawlers 1999".
-This marked the last time both singers recorded with Genesis, as Gabriel had left the band in 1975 and Collins quit in 1996 (though he would later rejoin the band in 2007).
+The song has alternately been titled "Carpet Crawlers", "The Carpet Crawl", and "Carpet Crawl".
+In 1999, Genesis re-recorded the song with producer Trevor Horn.
+Featuring Gabriel and Collins sharing lead vocals, this recording was released as "The Carpet Crawlers 1999".
+This marked the last time both singers recorded with Genesis.